codesandtags/zemoga-ui-test/README.md

  - I've used [Avocode](https://avocode.com/convert-psd-to-sketch/downloading/99a82695-cd18-49ad-b634-549579cc7f51/test-ui-v2.sketch) to convert the PSD to Sketch
  - I've downloaded Sketch to get the images.
  - I've downloaded Figma to copy the images from Sketch and export them to png.
 The images were exported in 1x and JPG given the huge size.
 3. After getting the assets and defined the content model.
 It's time to render the components.
+4. I was writting for many hours CSS and trying to get a pixel perfect approach.
+5. The last part I did the interactive part using reducers, actions and states in React.
+6. After I created the other pages.

+## What is the next?

+- I would like to have more time to add the BackEnd part and the Unit test for the components and containers I created.
+- However, thinking in Unit Test, I would test the behavior, reducers and action calls, and some visual test to verify the expected behaviour.
+- I think the most challenging part was create the responsive site.
+- That's all on my site and thanks for reading this README.md and my approach.

+PS The site has been published in Github Pages [in the next link](https://codesandtags.github.io/zemoga-ui-test).

 # Checklist